xispa/steam.theme/README.md

 Introduction
 ================

-Steam theme is a clean Theme for Bika LIMS
+Steam theme is a Diazo Theme for Bika LIMS

 This product may contain traces of nuts.